-The official black pen of the United States Government is under a brand name called Skilcraft and each pen is emblazoned with, “SKILCRAFT U.S. GOVERNMENT”, on the side.
-It’s made in factories in North Carolina and Wisconsin by a unique set of workers.
+The official black pen of the United States Government is under a brand name called Skilcraft, and each pen is emblazoned with “SKILCRAFT-U.S. GOVERNMENT” on the side.
+It’s manufactured in factories in North Carolina and Wisconsin by a unique set of workers.
 A law in 1938 mandated who could make the pen, and the workers who assemble them are blind.

-Skilcraft’s sales of the pen are around $5 million each year and each costs less than 60 cents.
-Sixty percent of their business comes from the military, and the U.S. Postal Service orders around 700,000 pens each year.
+Skilcraft’s sales of the pen are around $5 million each year, and each costs less than 60 cents to produce.
+Sixty percent of their business comes from the military, and the US Postal Service orders around 700,000 pens each year.
 You’ve probably even used this amazing pen without even realizing it.